Your Natural Afterlife: the Non-Supernatural Alternative to Nothingness

 - It’s supported by science—i.e., requires no supernatural beliefs.

-- It was apparently never part of the discussion before being defined by a 2013 article9.
+- It was apparently never part of the discussion before being first identified by a 2013 article9.

-- It’s a gift of nature (perhaps from God) resulting from our amazing ability to have a dreamlike NDE and perhaps our brain’s propensity to induce one, our event relative perception of time, and our nearly certain imperceptible death.
+- It’s a gift of nature (perhaps from God) resulting from our amazing ability to have dreams and dreamlike NDEs and perhaps our brain’s propensity to induce the NDE, our event relative perception of time, and our nearly certain imperceptible death.

-- It can be seen as acceptable to both theists and atheists and doesn’t preclude a supernatural afterlife if some type of consciousness continues or emerges sometime after death.
+- It can be seen as acceptable to both theists and atheists and doesn’t preclude a supernatural afterlife if some type of associated consciousness continues or arises sometime after death.

 - Its content is mysteriously produced and personalized, either by nature or by a God as you may choose to believe.